The Future of Cybersecurity: How AI is Reshaping Threat Landscapes

 SECTION 2 — The Five Stages of the AI-Orchestrated Intrusion

-To understand why this incident matters, we break down the kill chain into the five stages Anthropic identified.
+To understand why this incident matters, we break down the kill chain into the five stages identified by Anthropic.

 STAGE 1 — Manipulating the LLM: “Social Engineering for AI”

 GTG-1002 did not jailbreak Claude using tricks or one-shot prompts.
-They used misrepresentation.
+They employed misrepresentation.

 Anthropic states: